Rafael-BD/Constructo/README.md

 ## Use Cases

-Constructo can be effectively used in various security and automation scenarios, including:
+Constructo can be used in various security and automation scenarios, including:

 ### Security Analysis
 - Basic security assessments and vulnerability scanning